-Located in the Indian Ocean, off the east coast of Africa, Seychelles is a group of 115 islands with Mahé, Praslin and La Digue being the most visited ones.
-Here you will find the most transparent and turquoise water, white-sand beaches, takamaka palms, granite boulders and a lot of birds, tortoises and vegetation.
+Located in the Indian Ocean, off the east coast of Africa, Seychelles is a group of 115 islands with Mahé, Praslin, and La Digue being the most visited ones.
+Here you will find the most transparent and turquoise water, white-sand beaches, takamaka palms, granite boulders, and many birds, tortoises, and vegetation.
 And also delicious local creole food!

-Read the entire article and found out the top things you can’t miss in Seychelles!
+Read the entire article and found out the best things you can’t miss in Seychelles!

 About Seychelles Islands